 The interdisciplinary Environment and Sustainability Institute is well-known for its research into the consequences of environmental change.
 In the most recent assessment of research quality in UK universities, 29% of Exeter’s research was rated world-leading with a further 53% rated internationally excellent.
 2016 will see the opening of its £52.5M Living Systems Institute, designed to pioneer novel approaches to understanding diseases and how they can be better diagnosed.

-Of the 4,000 people working at the university 30% are from overseas and the university collaborates extensively with international partners on research and education.
+Over four thousand people work at the university, with 32% of faculty coming from overseas, and the university collaborates extensively with international partners on research and education.